-The aim of this work is to characterize and analyze the influence of fish scale powder on the physical, mechanical and morphological properties of jute fabric reinforced epoxy resin composites.
-Composites were fabricated by hand lay-up method for six different wt.% (0, 5, 10, 15, 20, 25 wt. %) of the fish scale powder (FSP) in jute epoxy composites (JEC) at normal temperature and pressure.
-The physico-mechanical properties of the "jute fabric reinforced epoxy composites" (JEC) and "fish scale powder filler added jute fabric reinforced epoxy composites" (JEC) were compared.
+The aim of this work is to characterize and analyze the influence of fish scale powder on the physical, mechanical and morphological properties of jute fabric reinforced epoxy resin composites.Composites were fabricated by hand lay-up method for six different wt.% (0, 5, 10, 15, 20, 25 wt. %) of the fish scale powder (FSP) in jute epoxy composites (JEC) at normal temperature and pressure.The physico-mechanical properties of the "jute fabric reinforced epoxy composites" (JEC) and "fish scale powder filler added jute fabric reinforced epoxy composites" (FSP-JEC) were compared.
 The addition of the fish scale as filler enhanced the mechanical and thermal properties.
-The bulk density, water absorption and degradation of composites under soil were increased with the increase of filler loading.
-The tensile and flexural strength of the composite were increased due to irregular distribution and agglomeration of filler in epoxy matrix.
-Surface morphology and the filler/ matrix debonding, poor interfacial adhesion, internal cracks and fibre pull-out were identified using scanning electron microscopy (SEM).
+The bulk density,water absorption and degradation of composites under soil were increased with the increase of filler loading.
+The tensile and flexural strength of the composite were increased with the increasing filler loading up to 15 wt.% and after that it decreased due to irregular distribution and agglomeration of filler in epoxy matrix.
+Surface morphology and the filler/ matrix debonding, poor interfacial adhesion, internal cracks and fibre pullout were identified using scanning electron microscopy (SEM).